Skip to content

 sample_b4

-it can also be found in the cluster at /shared/data/Solutions/mouseMT/sampleNames.txt
+it can also be found in the server at /data/Solutions/mouseMT/sampleNames.txt

 Then for our script: